 Timing B2B Emails Right

-One of the easiest things you can do to make your email marketing more effective is to send your campaign at the right time.
+One of the easiest things you can do to improve your email marketing performance is to send your campaign at the right time.

-However, before you consider entrepreneurs and executives, you should also consider the best day to send emails as it relates to typical office employees.
-According to many studies, hands down the best day for a typical office employee is Tuesday, followed by Thursday and Wednesday.
+To get more specific, according to numerous studies, hands down the best day for a typical office employee is Tuesday, followed by Thursday and Wednesday.
 (CoSchedule, 2018)

-In addition to that, many of these studies make the argument that sending emails between 8-9 AM and during lunch time is also effective since this is typically the period where people have a minute to catch up on emails.
+In addition to that, many of these studies make the argument that sending emails between 8-9 AM and during lunchtime is also effective since this is typically the period where people have a minute to catch up on emails.

 The main takeaway from these stats is that sending your emails at the recommended time and day is a good place to start.
 But, keep in mind that every audience is different.
 Therefore, it’s up to you to analyze the data and see what times work best for your email subscribers.